All posts

 Comparison of stock heat map percentile ranking versus screener filter workflow panels

-Screeners excel when you know the rules upfront and need to shrink a large universe quickly.
+ETF screening excels when you know mandate constraints upfront and need to shrink a large fund list quickly.

-A heat map compares many names at once using relative context.
-Color and rank reflect percentile standing within sector or industry peers — not just raw magnitude.
+A heat map compares many equities at once using relative context.
+Color and rank reflect percentile standing within sector or industry peers, not just raw magnitude.
+ETF tickers are excluded from this view.

-Buydy's stock heat map helps you spot outliers after filtering (or across a familiar watchlist) without reading every cell as an isolated number.
+Buydy's stock heat map helps you spot outliers across a watchlist or after you pull underlying holdings from an ETF shortlist.

-Heat maps excel when you need to prioritize among names that already pass basic quality or mandate checks.
+Heat maps excel when you need to prioritize among equities that already match your research scope.

 The combined workflow most members use

-2. Rank with the heat map to see relative strength inside peer groups.
+2. Rank with percentile columns inside sector or industry peer groups.

 This avoids two common traps: screening without context (long lists, no priority) and heat-mapping without constraints (pretty color, no mandate fit).